A handheld for the tiny gaps between everything else.

 If you zoom out, we’re in a weirdly amazing era for handheld and retro gaming.
 There are more options than ever, and almost all of them are good at something.

 Nintendo still owns the mainstream lane.
-The Switch is iconic for a reason.
-I still have a first-gen unit, and I pick it up now and then.
+I still play a first-gen unit.
 But here’s the honest part: it doesn’t fit my day the way I want it to.
 The Switch is portable, sure, but portable in the way a small laptop is portable.
 You bring it when you’ve decided you’re going to use it.
 It’s a commitment.

-Then there’s the PC handheld world — Steam Deck, ROG Ally, Legion Go — which is incredible technology.
+Same goes for the Switch 2 and PC handheld world — Steam Deck, ROG Ally, Legion Go — which is incredible technology.
 It’s also, for my life, the wrong kind of heavy.
 Wrong kind of setup.
 Wrong kind of “just a quick session.”

 And then there’s phone emulation, which I’ve done plenty, especially on flights.
 Phone emulation is always the same story for me: exciting for five minutes, annoying for the next thirty.
 Touch controls are a compromise.
-Controller clips turn your phone into a weird science project.
+Bluetooth or usb connected controllers have matured, but that reuires a setup step itself.
 And your phone is already your boarding pass, your camera, your map, your emergency charger, your entire nervous system.

 What I want is a device that reduces friction.